aafshinfard/cheatsheets/git_sheet.md

 * Install the git on your system.
 Need a link?

 	https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-* Contact me and I'll tell you a bit about the main concepts.

-* Try the link below should you want a more detailed introduction (than mine).
+* Try the link below should you want a more detailed introduction (you can read the main concepts and skip the rest).

 	https://guides.github.com/introduction/git-handbook/